 Representative Trial Experience—Commercial Disputes

 Represented actor Robin Williams’ trustees in resolving the highly publicized probate court dispute concerning the authority of the trustees, the disposition of Mr. Williams’ personal residence and his bequests of tangible personal property to his children.
-Under intense media scrutiny, negotiated a settlement confirming the trustees’ authority, addressing the personal residence, and confirming the trustees’ decisions regarding Mr. Williams’ tangible personal property.
+Under intense media scrutiny, negotiated a settlement confirming the trustees’ authority, addressing the personal residence and confirming the trustees’ decisions regarding Mr. Williams’ tangible personal property.
 (2015)

 Notable Experience—Real Estate and Environmental

-Provided sophisticated litigation expertise to a buyer in the $64 million acquisition of a city block in downtown San Jose, including the obsolete Valley Title office building, through a complex off-market transaction.
-For more than 70 years, the site had been owned by a California general partnership, with fee title held and controlled by the majority partner in an entity outside of the partnership, essentially rendering the site unmarketable.
+Provided sophisticated litigation expertise to a buyer in the $64 million acquisition of a city block in downtown San Jose, California, including the obsolete Valley Title office building, through a complex off-market transaction.
+For more than 70 years, the site had been owned by a California general partnership, with fee title held and controlled by the majority partner in an entity outside the partnership, essentially rendering the site unmarketable.
 The owner’s partners were deeply engaged in fiercely contested litigation and arbitration against each other, the partnership’s accountants and the court-appointed receiver for the seller/partnership, with allegations of fraud and theft of partnership profits among many other claims.
 Managed difficult negotiations between the parties to the pending litigation, brokered and documented a settlement to enable a timely closing, and coordinated the issuance of a court order discharging the receiver concurrent with the partnership interest and real estate closings.
 (2018)

-Successfully represented owner of a remote, aging 40-unit residential housing development in a complex series of disputes initiated when the state water board issued water code violation citations.
+Successfully represented the owner of a remote, aging 40-unit residential housing development in a complex series of disputes initiated when the state water board issued water code violation citations.
 Consequently, the county ordered the tenants to vacate the property and sued the owner, alleging additional code violations and nuisance conditions at the property.
-The secured lender then commenced foreclosure proceedings, and a group of the tenants sued the owner.
+The mortgage lender then commenced foreclosure proceedings, and a group of the tenants sued the owner.
 The matters were resolved by negotiating the settlement of the administrative enforcement actions, the settlement of lawsuits and the lender foreclosure, and the sale of the property to a buyer that intends to restore the property to open space.
 (2018)